 Although traditionally associated with 1960s style protest actions such as those undertaken by ADAPT and other groups, systems change advocacy has evolved to incorporate a wide variety of political strategy and public policy development.
 You don’t need to be a “rabble rouser” to be involved with systems change work here at LIFTT.

 Montana Independent Living Task Forces

 On a statewide level one of the ways LIFTT is involved in advocating for and creating policies that further the goals of independent living is by participating in a number of task forces whose membership consists of staff and consumers from all four Montana Independent Living Centers as well as other advocates.
 Currently there are four task forces each covering a specific policy area: Self-Determination, Community Living, Transportation, Youth & Employment.
 Anyone who is interested in a particular issue is invited to participate in a task force.

 Montana IL Action Alert System

-Our colleagues at Summit Independent Living Center in western Montana provide an action alert service which notifies and provides links to action steps for advocates when issues of importance to Montanans with Disabilities arise in the public discourse.
+The four Montana Centers for Independent Living have combined to provide an action alert service which notifies and provides links to action steps for advocates when issues of importance to Montanans with Disabilities arise in the public discourse.
 Click here to visit the Montana IL Action Alert Website and get involved today!

 National Council on Independent Living (NCIL)

-On a national level, LIFTT participates in advocacy efforts as a member of the National Council on Independent Living (NCIL).
-Click here to visit NCIL’s Advocacy Monitor Blog for the latest in what is going on in Washington and around the nation
+On a national level, LIFTT participates in advocacy efforts as a proud member of the National Council on Independent Living (NCIL).
+Click here to visit NCIL’s Advocacy Monitor Blog for the latest in what is going on in Washington and around the nation.